ibm-cloud-docs/openshift/ts-storage/ts-storage-ocs-missing-pods.md

     {: screen}

 {: tsCauses}
-The catalog source for your OCS storage cluster is unhealthy.
+The catalog source for your ODF storage cluster is unhealthy.

 {: tsResolve}
 1. Remove all catalog sources from your cluster.
 A new catalog source and respective pods automatically generate.